-Table 5.2: Discussion of the results Results of the SDSR assessment 2012 Results of the assessment contained in the 2013 SA reports Changes due to upda conclusions towns would be greated dedicated routes.
-A distribution to smalle landscape and townsca on village character.
-Th Belt close to Cambridge (but not as significant a provision, although existing provision of services and opportunities for cycling are plus points.
+Table 5.2: Discussion of the results Results of the SDSR assessment 2012 Results of the assessment contained in the 2013 SA reports Changes due to updated evidence and SA framework and conclusions provision, although existing provision of services and opportunities for cycling are plus points.
 Similarly, the scale of development typically coming forward is unlikely to place significant demands for large-scale infrastructure provision.
 Utilities provision, for example, may be addressed on the basis of individual buildings rather than area-wide, as in much larger-scale developments.
 Given the high quality of life ratings for South Cambridgeshire, there is likely to be a high demand for development in the more sustainable villages.
 Furthermore, compared to larger planned developments, delivery of development in villages can occur relatively quickly.
 However, development that is compatible with the character of even the more sustainable villages is unlikely to deliver very high levels of housing development overall. distances to Cambridge or market towns would be greater, and would often rely on rural roads rather than dedicated routes.
 A distribution to smaller sites would have a more incremental impact on the landscape and townscape, but village expansions could negatively impact on village character.
 The most sustainable villages are inset into the Green Belt close to Cambridge.
 A village based option would require incremental improvement to village infrastructure.
 This could put pressure on existing village services and facilities, such as schools, doctors and utilities.
 A more distributed pattern of village development would provide no direct opportunities to deliver significant scale green infrastructure.
-In order to identify the quantity of sites required to deliver required levels of development through a village focus, it could require the use of some sites in flood zone 2.
+In order to identify the quantity of sites required to deliver required levels of development through a village focus, it could require the use of some sites in flood zone 2. towns would be greater, and would often rely on rural roads rather than dedicated routes.
+A distribution to smaller sites would have a more incremental impact on the landscape and townscape, but village expansions could negatively impact on village character.
+The most sustainable villages are inset into the Green Belt close to Cambridge and could have a negative effect on the Green Belt (but not as significant an effect as large scale Green Belt releases).
 Other Villages Not addressed as part of this document Focusing more development into less sustainable villages (group and infill villages) would have significant adverse impacts on access to services and facilities, employment, and sustainable transport.
 A village based strategy requiring development at lower levels of the village hierarchy would increase the proportion of growth at greater distances from major employment areas than other strategic approaches.
 In many cases public transport in smaller villages is extremely limited, and most lack any significant services and facilities, therefore increasing the journey length to access these.
-Development at this le significant adverse effe odated evidence and SA framework and ter, and would often rely on rural roads rather than aller sites would have a more incremental impact on the scape, but village expansions could negatively impact.
-The most sustainable villages are inset into the Green dge and could have a negative effect on the Green Belt nt an effect as large scale Green Belt releases).

-level of the development sequence would have ffects on many of the sustainability issues.
+Development at this level of the development sequence would have significant adverse effects on many of the sustainability issues.